gmc-code/PC-microbit-micropython/docs/lessons/Show_text.rst

 .. py:function:: show(value, delay=400, \*, wait=True, loop=False, clear=False)

-    Display letters/digits of a string, float,  in sequence.
+    | Display letters/digits of a string, float, in sequence.
-    Each letter, digit or image is shown with ``delay`` milliseconds between them.
+    | Each letter, digit or image is shown with ``delay`` milliseconds between them.
+    | The default delay is 400ms.
+When no delay is specified the default of 400ms is used.

     The use of ``\*,`` in the syntax is to indicate that for those parameters after it, ``wait``, ``loop`` and ``clear``, the arguments must be specified using their keyword.